alliefitter/casec/readme.md

 This can become very tedious very quickly.
 A regular expression may be able to solve the problem once, but this will only convert one case to another.
-You would need several regular expressions for each conversion if you were to want to handle multiple naming conventions. `delim` makes all of this much easier.
+You would need several regular expressions for each conversion if you were to want to handle multiple naming conventions. `casec` makes all of this much easier.

 Converting one naming convention to another reduces to two basic problems.
 Parsing a delimited string into words and formatting words into a delimited string.
 The delimiter